 CXC motif chemokine family

-Hepatic stellate cell–induced CXCL1 enhances the malignant development of HCC through the MIR4435-2HG/miR-506-3p/TGFβ axis, which could be the potential target in HCC therapy[118].
-Inhibiting the CXCL1-CXCR2 Loop improves doxorubicin efficacy in HCC, reducing macrophage recruitment in the tumor microenvironment and restricting tumor progression[119].
+Hepatic stellate cell–induced CXCL1 enhances the malignant development of HCC through the MIR4435-2HG/miR-506-3p/TGFβ axis, which could be a potential target in HCC therapy[118].
+Inhibiting the CXCL1-CXCR2 loop improves doxorubicin efficacy in HCC, reducing macrophage recruitment in the tumor microenvironment and restricting tumor progression[119].
 CXCL2 is a tumor suppressor, and its high expression significantly enhances the overall survival rate in HCC.
 Exogenous expression of CXCL2 inhibits cell proliferation in HCC by causing cell cycle arrest and apoptosis[120].
 CXCL3 expression is upregulated in HCC and is highly associated with poor prognosis.
 This promotes CD133 + CSC proliferation through Erk1/2 phosphorylation[121].
 CXCL5 knockdown inhibits cell proliferation and invasion through the miR-577/NF-κB axis, while CXCL5 overexpression is a potential indicator of poor prognosis in HCC patients[122].
 Circ-HOMER1 causes cell growth and HCC aggressiveness by suppressing the miR-1322 function on CXCL6[123].
 The expression level of CXCL6 in HCC tissues is significantly lower than in the adjacent normal tissues[124].
 Tumor-associated macrophages caused by the CXCL8/miR-17 cluster enhance tumor cell growth and metastasis in HCC[125].
 CXCL10 accelerates epithelial-mesothelial transition of HCC cells through MMP-2 activation[126].
 CXCL10 remodels the intrahepatic tumor microenvironment of fibrosis-related HCC, while CXCL10 depletion promotes the invasion and infiltration of immune cells in the invasive tumor margin, resulting in an antitumorigenic microenvironment[127].
 CXCL11/CXCR3 can positively regulate the stemness of α2δ1+ HCC tumor-initiating cells by improving self-renewal and tumorigenic properties via the ERK1/2 pathway[128].
 SOX4-induced CXCL12 in HCC leads to tumor-distant metastasis by regulating CXCR4 in endothelial cells and reticular fibers while shaping the tumor microenvironment and neovascularization[129].
-Compared with CHB patients or healthy control subjects, serum CXCL13 is significantly higher in HCC patients, and the positive result is associated with tumor size and metastasis[130].
-In a clinical study, CXCL14 mRNA expression and serum CXCL14 Levels are decreased in HBV-related HCC tissues.
+Compared with CHB patients or healthy control subjects, serum CXCL13 is significantly higher in HCC patients, and a positive result is associated with tumor size and metastasis[130].
+In a clinical study, CXCL14 mRNA expression and serum CXCL14 levels were decreased in HBV-related HCC tissues.
 This indicates an advanced disease stage with severe hepatitis and impaired liver function[131].
 CXCL14 represses cell proliferation in HCC and expedites apoptosis by inhibiting the Akt/mTOR signaling pathway[132].
 Exogenous administration of CXCL14 prohibits angiogenesis in HCC and decelerates cell proliferation, invasion, and migration[133].
 Allograft inflammatory factor 1 (AIF1)-induced M2 polarization macrophages secrete CXCL16, facilitating microvascular invasion and tumor progression[134].
 Upregulated expression of CXCL17 in HCC promotes tumor cell proliferation and inhibits autophagy by controlling the LKB1-AMPK pathway[135].
 MiR-325-3p overexpression attenuates angiogenesis, cell proliferation, migration, and invasion in HCC by restricting the CXCL17/CXCR8 axis[136].
 Thus, CXCL2, CXCL6, and CXCL14 are negatively associated with HCC development and progression, while CXCL1, CXCL3, CXCL5, CXCL8, CXCL10, CXCL11, CXCL12, CXCL13, and CXCL17 play an inverse role.

 TGF-β